 It’s a great title!
 What is it you most hope readers take away from the message in Beyond Rock Bottom?

 Patty: My hope for readers is to learn that they are not alone in heartache, and to realize the importance of community.
 To learn how to be okay, even when those around you are not okay, and how to experience joy and peace, regardless of your circumstances.

 Grayson: Anyone can recover from addiction.
 No one is too far gone.

 What kind of feedback have you received so far?

 Patty: The feedback so far has been overwhelmingly positive.
 People are so glad we had the courage to write our story.
 People can relate to our struggle and heartache, and are finding hope for themselves when they read our book.

 Grayson: I have had a few comments about the language I use and how graphic some of the details are around drug use.
 I take that feedback as a compliment.
 Most of the feedback I have received is that the book offers hope.
 A lot of people have reached out to me saying that they can relate, either through themselves or a family member.

 Grayson: It is hard for me to promote my own book.
-I often think, 8220;Who really wants to read this, anyway?8221; My mother is a natural born promoter, handing out our cards to anyone who will take one.
+I often think, “Who really wants to read this, anyway?”
+My mother is a natural born promoter, handing out our cards to anyone who will take one.

 Patty: I have learned how to take care of myself and respect the struggle of others.
 The overwhelming response of others who are struggling with addiction has had the most impact on me.
 It is an epidemic.

-Grayson: The best piece of writing advice 8211; I8217;m not sure if I read it somewhere or someone told me, but I remember it very well, 8220;If it doesn8217;t hurt to write, then you should not publish it8221;.
+Grayson: The best piece of writing advice – I’m not sure if I read it somewhere or someone told me, but I remember it very well, “If it doesn’t hurt to write, then you should not publish it”.
 I thought about this often when I was going back and forth about including painful events.
 The best recovery advice?
 Do things for other people.